Who do we say Jesus is today in East Asia and the Pacific?

 “What is your method to get so many people into the church on Sundays?”

-Everyday, 6 churches are born in China!
-But they have happy problems: among 30 million Christians there are only about 2,000 ordained ministers.
-Therefore, theological education is more needed here than it is in any place else in the world!
+Every day, 6 churches are born in China!
+But they have happy problems: among 30 million Christians, there are only about 2,000 ordained ministers.
+Therefore, theological education is more needed here than anywhere else in the world!

-CGMB sent James and Carolyn Higginbotham to Nanjing Seminary, the first couple of mission personnel who were sent by international churches in the world to teach at a Chinese seminary in China.
-And now Dr. Samuel Pearson is teaching at the seminary.
+CGMB sent James and Carolyn Higginbotham to Nanjing Seminary, the first couple of mission personnel sent by international churches to teach at a Chinese seminary.
+Now, Dr. Samuel Pearson is teaching at the seminary.

 Along with Nanjing Seminary, we work with many Seminaries, such as:

-More than 85% of students are Muslims at the Southern Christian College in the Philippines.
-When the question was posed to Muslim students, “Why are you interested in studying in a Christian College?”
-The answer was, “Here, we feel safe and are receiving better education.”
+More than 85% of students at Southern Christian College in the Philippines are Muslims.
+When asked, “Why are you interested in studying at a Christian College?”
+The answer was, “Here, we feel safe and receive better education.”

 I Am Lucky!

-I am Lamu (beautiful fairy in Tibetan), a girl, nine years old and my parents are Tibetan herdsmen.
+I am Lamu (beautiful fairy in Tibetan), a nine-year-old girl.
+My parents are Tibetan herdsmen.
 When I was very young, my parents were gone.
-My uncle told me that my parents died from snow slide when they browsed and from then on, I live with my uncle’s family.
+My uncle told me that my parents died from a snow slide when they were shepherding, and from then on, I lived with my uncle’s family.

-My hometown lies in Dao Fu County, Ganzi Autonomous Prefecture, which is a remote mountain village in northwestern Sichuan Province, China.
-In my hometown, the natural condition is extremely bad with interlaced ravines and continuous snow mountains whose altitude is higher than 3,500 meters on average.
-My forefathers always lived here and they made their living by herding and planting some crops such as barley.
+My hometown lies in Dao Fu County, Ganzi Autonomous Prefecture, a remote mountain village in northwestern Sichuan Province, China.
+The natural condition is extremely bad, with interlaced ravines and continuous snow mountains whose average altitude is higher than 3,500 meters.
+My forefathers always lived here, and they made their living by herding and planting some crops, such as barley.

-In my uncle’s family, they have two children and I, and we live hardly.
-When I was little girl, I went out to pick up cattle’s dejecta for firing with my two brothers and our foods were parched barley power and potherb from mountains, even so, we often were famished for foods.
-In winter, I often stood in snow with my old and dirty Tibetan gown and looked up to the night sky to pray.
-I prayed that the God would bless me and I could have a happy life.
+In my uncle’s family, they have two children and me, and our lives were hard.
+When I was a little girl, I went out to pick up cattle excrement as fuel for fires with my two brothers.
+Our food was barley and herbs from nearby mountains; even so, we often were famished for food.
+In winter, I often stood in the snow with my old, dirty Tibetan gown and looked to the night sky to pray.
+I prayed that God would bless me and give me a happy life.

 Cold wind beat upon my face, which made me come back to earth.
-I could do nothing but to look at the school from distance and envy those children who could go to school.
-I have no choice but to turn about to play with children who are so poor as me; I have no choice but to go to graze cattle and sheep, dig up potherb, pick up cattle’s dejecta and mushroom, etc.
+I could do nothing but look at the school from a distance and envy those children who could go to school.
+I had no choice but to play with children who were as poor as me; I had no choice but to go to graze cattle and sheep, dig up herbs, pick up cattle excrement, collect mushrooms, etc.

-I was longing for going to school and I wanted to study.
-Dad and mom, could you hear me?
+I was longing to go to school and study.
+Dad and Mom, could you hear me?

-The fatal sisters were moved by my prayer.
-In spring of 2001, someone from County told my uncle that Sichuan Radio and TV University would assist us and I could study in the Er Wan Elementary School of Dao Fu County.
+The sisters were moved by my prayer.
+In the spring of 2001, someone from the county told my uncle that Sichuan Radio and TV University would assist us, and I could study at the Er Wan Elementary School of Dao Fu County.
 What good news!

-Now, I lived in the school, and I wouldn’t undergo starvation in a world of ice and snow any more.
+I lived in the school and wouldn’t experience starvation in a world of ice and snow anymore.
 There were iron beds for all students.
-Two big greenhouse were donated by uncles and aunts, where we grow vegetable twice a week to learn how to grow vegetables, which we have never seen before.
+Two big greenhouses were donated by uncles and aunts, where we grow vegetables we have never seen before and learn how to grow vegetables twice a week.
 At school we can have so many kinds of fresh and delicious vegetables with hot rice which I had never dreamed.
-The teachers distributed new schoolbag, books, cloths and shoes to me.
-I was changed so complete that I could hardly recognize myself.
-I began to know the luminous thing in classroom in evening is electric light and the thing that can speak and send signal is TV.
+The teachers distributed new school bags, books, clothes, and shoes to me.
+I was changed so completely that I could hardly recognize myself.
+I began to know that the luminous thing in the classroom in the evening was the electric light, and the thing that can speak and send a signal is the TV.
 I was so curious.
 How great the outer world is!
-I felt was in the heaven!
+I felt I was in heaven!

-Now, I am sitting in bright classroom and look at the wild flowers out of the window, my mind will go back to my hometown.
-There are my relatives and childhood friends there.
+As I sit in a bright classroom and look at the wildflowers out of the window, my mind returns to my hometown.
+My relatives and childhood friends are there.
 “How are you?
-I really want to tell my parents who passed away that how lucky and how happy I am now!”
+I really want to tell my parents, who passed away, how lucky and happy I am now!”

-Wish uncles and aunties Zha Xi De Le (lucky and happiness)!
+I wish the uncles and aunties Zha Xi De Le (luck and happiness)!

-Did you hear their crying, their prayers, their reading, and their laughing with hope?
+Did you hear their crying, prayers, reading, and laughing with hope?

 Teacher, we will follow you wherever you go.